pager5Cx415Cx415Cx69/nuclei-action-demo/README.md

   <br>
 </h1>

-This Nuclei Action makes it easy to orchestrate [Nuclei](https://github.com/projectdiscovery/nuclei) with [GitHub Action](https://github.com/features/actions).
+This Nuclei Action .makes it easy to orchestrate [Nuclei](https://github.com/projectdiscovery/nuclei) with [GitHub Action](https://github.com/features/actions).
 Integrate all of your [Nuclei Templates](https://github.com/projectdiscovery/nuclei-templates) into powerful continuous security workflows and make it part of your secure software development life cycle.

 Example Usage